castrilloc/EjerciciosAutomationBaufest_CarlosCastrillo/readme.txt

 ♦ Introduction
-This project is a collection of end-to-end tests built with Cypress, it allows you to test the functionality of your web application.
+This project is a collection of end-to-end tests built with Cypress, it allows you to test the functionality of your web and web services application.

 ♦ Prerequisites
 Before you begin, ensure you have installed the following on your system: